Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 Treatment Foster Care Oregon for Preschoolers (TFCO-P) directly provides services to parents/caregivers and addresses the following:

-• Lack of parenting skills, conflict issues with children
+• Lack of parenting skills, conflict issues with children, may experience the cycle and symptoms of trauma

 Recommended Intensity:

-For Foster parent(s), there is typically a minimum of seven contacts per week which consist of five 10-minute contacts, one two-hour group and additional contacts based on the amount of support or consultation required.
+For treatment foster parent(s), there is typically a minimum of seven contacts per week which consist of five 10-minute contacts, one two-hour group, and additional contacts based on the amount of support or consultation required.
 For the child in treatment, two contacts per week which consist of a two-hour therapeutic playgroup and a two-hour skills training session.
-For the biological family or other long-term placement resource, one contact per week in the form of a one-hour skill-building session.
+For the family of origin or other long-term placement resource, one contact per week in the form of a one-hour skill-building session.

 Recommended Duration: